click2cloud-team2/arktos/docs/setup-guide/arktos-with-mizar-cni.md

 default   mizar  system-default-network    Ready   10.0.0.207
 ```

-From now on, you should be able to play with multi-tenant and the network features.
+From now on, you should be able to use the arktos cluster with mizar cni.